Mr. Sodroski is an associate in the Commercial Litigation, Real Estate Litigation, and Cooperative and Condominium practice groups at Ganfer & Shore.

 - Co-author, NIST Cybersecurity Framework Not a Guarantee, But Still a Good Bet Against FTC Action, New Jersey Lawyer, 44–48 (Dec.
 2016)

-- Comment, Unraveling the Uncertainties of the Separation of Powers Between Pennsylvania’s General Assembly and the Judiciary in the Field of Contempt: The Constitutionality of Pennsylvania’s Criminal Contempt Statutes After Commonwealth v.
+- Comment, Unraveling the Uncertainties of the Separation of Powers Between Pennsylvania’s General Assembly and the Judiciary in the Field of Criminal Contempt: The Constitutionality of Pennsylvania’s Criminal Contempt Statutes After Commonwealth v.
 McMullen, 53 Duq.
 L. Rev. 576 (2015)

 - Co-presenter, Recent Updates on Trade Secrets & Injunctions in Pennsylvania, American Inns of Court, Q. Todd Dickinson IP Chapter (Pittsburgh) (Nov.
 17, 2014)